XTLS/Xray-docs-next/docs/en/config/transports/finalmask.md

 `"packets"`: supports two fragmentation modes. `"1-3"` slices the TCP stream and applies to the client's 1st through 3rd write operations. `"tlshello"` fragments the TLS handshake packet.

-`"length"`: fragment size in bytes.
-It must not be `0`.
+`"lengths"`: fragment size in bytes.

+The n-th element of the array specifies the expected length of the n-th fragment split from the current packet being processed; the last element keeps applying to all subsequent fragments split from that packet.
+Entries other than the last may be `0`; when `0` is selected, no fragment is split out for that round — it just idles and waits out the corresponding delay before the next one.

-`"delay"`: delay between fragments in milliseconds.
+`"delays"`: interval between fragments in milliseconds.

+The n-th element of the array specifies how long to wait after sending the n-th fragment split from the current packet being processed; the last element keeps applying to all subsequent fragments split from that packet.

 When it is `0` and `"packets": "tlshello"` is set, the fragmented Client Hello will be sent in a single TCP packet, as long as its original size does not exceed the MSS or MTU and the system does not fragment it automatically.